manzt/anywidget/.changeset/great-trainers-fetch.md

 "anywidget": patch
 ---

-fix: add `watchfiles` as a directy dependency
+fix: add `watchfiles` as a direct dependency